Non-testability of instrument validity under continuous endogenous variables: Proof of Theorem

-From this, one can obtain the result for a countably infinite number of atoms by letting $k\to\infty$.
-In this case, the Cantor space $\{1,2,\ldots,k+2\}^{\mathbb{N}}$ approaches the Baire space $\mathbb{N}^{\mathbb{N}}$.
-Both spaces are homeomorphic, in particular of the same size, see \citet*[Lemma 3.57]{aliprantis2006infinite}.
-Therefore, in the limit as $k\to\infty$, the cardinality of the Cantor- and the Baire space stay the same, so that taking the limit $k\to\infty$ is possible in this case.
+\emph{Part 3: Countably many atoms and purely atomic $P_Z$}\\ From Part 2, one can obtain the result for a countably infinite number of atoms and an absolutely continuous part by letting $k\to\infty$ and devising a classical Lusin scheme $\mathbb{N}^{<\mathbb{N}}$ instead of the more restrictive scheme $\{1,2,\ldots, k+2\}^{<\mathbb{N}}$.
+Note that the space $\{1,2,\ldots,k+2\}^{\mathbb{N}}$ approaches the Baire space $\mathbb{N}^{\mathbb{N}}$ as $k\to\infty$.
+Both spaces are of the same cardinality \citep*[Theorem 7.8]{kechris1995classical}.
+The following paragraphs contain the details.

-Finally, the case where there are only atoms $z_1$, $z_2,\ldots,z_k$ ($k$ possibly infinite) such that $g(z_j,u)=g(z_i,u)$ for some Borel set $A_{u}\subset[0,1]$ with measure $P_{U}(A_{u})=\varepsilon_{u}>0$ is a special case of the second construction above, which covers all cases for uncountable or discrete subsets $A_z$ where $g(z,u)$ is not a one-to-one generator.
-In all cases we were able to construct the sought-after function by letting $T_z$ be the identity map on all other sets except those sets $A_Z$.
-Lemma \ref{pearlslemma} then finishes the proof.

-To conclude, let us show that the above constructed $T_zg(\cdot,\cdot)$ is measurable both as a map transporting $P_U$ onto $P_{X|Z=z}$ for almost every $z$ as well as a map transporting $P_U\otimes P_Z$ onto $P_{X,Z}$.
-Let us focus first on the conditional statement.
-The key is proving that the family $T_z$ is measurable for almost every $z\in\mathcal{Z}$, as $g(z,\cdot)$ is measurable for almost every map by virtue of being a measure-preserving isomorphism \citep*[Theorem 9.2.2]{bogachev2007measure2}.
-To see that the family $T_z$ is measurable for almost every $z\in[0,1]$, recall its use in the construction of $g$.
-In particular, for almost every $z$ in a Borel set $A'_z\subset[0,1]$ for which $g(z,u)$ is already one-to-one in $z$ is $T_z$ the identity map and hence measurable.
-We can therefore focus on one of the Borel sets $A_z\subset[0,1]$ for which the map $g(z,u)$ is not one-to-one in $z$ on a Borel set $A_u\in[0,1]$ of measure $P(A_u)=\varepsilon_u>0$.
-The measurability properties of the maps for the other such Borel sets are exactly the same.